pacific-hake/hake-assessment/README.md

 dvips hake-assessment
 ps2pdf hake-assessment.ps
 ```
-Otherwise, if you are building with PNG figures, in a terminal:
+Otherwise, if you are building with PNG figures, in a terminal (no need to do the last three if references haven't changed - just check the warnings in the terminal):
 ```
 ispell hake-assessment.tex (periodically)
 pdflatex hake-assessment.tex